Connect with others who understand.

 Lupus Can Affect Pregnancy

 Anyone who has SLE is at high risk of complications during pregnancy.
-However, both Black and Hispanic people living with SLE have higher rates of certain pregnancy complications than those who are white.
+However, both Black and Hispanic people living with SLE have higher rates of certain pregnancy complications than do those who are white.

-The many possible reasons for the increased risk of complications in people of color include lupus complications outside of pregnancy, according to the study authors.
+Possible reasons for the increased risk of complications in people of color include lupus complications outside of pregnancy, according to the study authors.
 For example, lupus nephritis, which is more common in Black and Hispanic people with SLE, is a predictor of complications like preeclampsia and preterm birth.

 3. Age